JanProvaznik/Explain/README.md

 # Explain
 Group creation automation for [Explaining concepts activity](https://forum.effectivealtruism.org/posts/r8Qv7QHjJyafmiLnp/#Explaining_Concepts__9_30_10_40_).
 Used as an icebreaker and helping to establish a shared context in a group that wants to have a deep discussion.
-Intended for creating groups with a ratio of 1 explainer : 2 students in three rounds for 9-27 people and 8-15 concepts.
+Intended for creating groups with a ratio of 1 explainer : 2 students in three rounds for 9/15/21/27 people and 8-15 concepts.

-## Usage
+## Workflow:
-- full intended workflow bellow
-- basically in the directory of the project: `swipl explain.pl` -> `explain("example9.csv","output.csv",Rows).`
+1. Create a google form in this template: https://docs.google.com/forms/d/e/1FAIpQLSft_PXbcs4GAv8Hp12ibl69OBMkb2hgdeBdxDKwaEFncDUdyw/viewform?usp=sf_link
+2. If you use other names for options create your own `translate.json` that has keys as your options for each value: CE = Can explain, HE = Wants to have explained, MHE = Maybe wants to have explained, N = Does not want to explain nor have explained
+3. link it to google sheets
+4. download the Gsheet as csv
+5. use the `sanitize.py` script to sanitize the input `python3 sanitize.py translate.json /path/to/exported.csv /path/to/sanitized.csv`
+6. partition to subgroups of 9/15/21/27 people and put them into their own .csv files, you can add fake people who want to have explained everything if the subgroups don't add up.
+7. run `swipl explain.pl` and then inside `swipl` run `explain("input.csv","output.csv",Rows).`
+8. Rounds are outputted to the output.csv file!
+If you don't like the current output, you can explore more options with `;`.

 ## Documentation

-The main predicate is `explainN(+InPath,+OutPath,-Output)` where *N* is 9\/15\/27 which loads csv from *InPath*, dynamically establishes relations based on its content, generates solutions using `rounds9`, and writes the current solution to *OutPath*.
+The main predicates are `explain(+InPath,+OutPath,-Output)`  which loads csv from *InPath*, dynamically establishes relations based on its content, generates solutions using `roundsN`,where *N* is 9\/15\/21\/27, and writes the current solution to *OutPath*.

-The `rounds9(?Rounds)` predicate generates a list of 3 rounds for 9 people using  *clpfd* library integer constraints.
-It uses first-fail heuristic in the `labeling([ff],Vs]` predicate and global constraints: `global_cardinality(Vs,Pairs]` and `all_distinct(Vs)`.
+The `rounds9(+CE,+WE,?Rounds)` predicate generates a list of 3 rounds for 9 people using the *clpfd* library integer constraints.
+It uses first-fail heuristic in the `labeling([ff],Vs]` predicate and global constraints: `all_distinct(Vs)` and `tuples_in`.
+The other roundsN work analogically.

 Other code is mainly used for converting input into integers and then back to strings for the output.

+If there the number of people is unsupported the program halts with a message.

 ## Development journal
 - March